-You will require the permission of the Department of Social Protection before you take up or begin employment under the Partial Capacity Benefit (PCB) scheme.
-If employment has been secured please contact Partial Capacity Benefit section directly at PCB@welfare.ie.
-The approval process is based on the medical assessment undertaken at the time of application; if the application is successful you will be transferred to the Partial Capacity Benefit (PCB) scheme immediately.
+You will require the permission of the Department of Employment Affairs and Social Protection before you take up or begin employment under the Partial Capacity Benefit (PCB) scheme.
+If employment has been secured please contact Partial Capacity Benefit section directly by e-mail at PCB@welfare.ie .The approval process is based on the medical assessment undertaken at the time of application; if the application is successful you will be transferred to the Partial Capacity Benefit (PCB) scheme immediately.